gmccreight/Memorize_Python/site/why.md

-# Memorizing a Programming Language.
+# Memorizing Python.
 Why?
 How?

 ### Deciding to learn Python